OpenTrons/styleguides/README.md

 # Style Guides

-This repository contains style guides for all languages used on Amplify Technologies projects.
+This repository contains style guides for all languages used on OpenTrons projects.

 ## Why?